mpanarin/versioce/docs/available_hooks.md

   post_hooks: [Versioce.PostHooks.Git.Add],
 ```

-By default only adds files from `Versioce.Config.files` parameter in versioce config.\
+By default only adds files from `Versioce.Config.files/0` parameter in versioce config.\
 You can enable dirty add in configuration:
 ```elixir
 config :versioce, :git,